Hundreds stranded all night on snowy highway in Virginia - NewsBreak

 Kaine described camaraderie among those who were stranded, including a Connecticut family returning from a Florida vacation who walked up and down lines of parked cars sharing a bag of oranges.

+Still, spending the overnight hours in frigid weather was “nerve-wracking,” he said.

-Darryl Walter, of Bethesda, Maryland, was stuck for 10 hours as he drove home from a Florida beach vacation with his wife, son and dog Brisket.
+Darryl Walter, 57, of Bethesda, Maryland, was stuck for 10 hours as he drove home from a Florida beach vacation with his wife, 26-year-old son and dog, Brisket.
+For roughly five of those hours, they turned off their car until northbound traffic started crawling again.Brandon man’s deadly, undiagnosed 9-inch blood clot provokes call for wrongful death law change

 They had a few bottles of water, some bags of chips, a blanket for warmth and Trivial Pursuit to pass the time.
 Walter said the worst part of the ordeal was not knowing how long it would last.